hecatia-elegua/bilge/README.md

 [//]: # (keep this fixed to the version in .github/workflows/ci.yml, rust-toolchain.toml)

-The nightly feature is tested on `nightly-2022-11-03`.
+The nightly feature is tested on `nightly-2022-11-03` and [will not work on the newest nightly until const_convert comes back](https://github.com/rust-lang/rust/issues/110395#issuecomment-1524775763).

 ## Usage